-When determining the actual daily cost of care, DNSSAB and the Service Provider will review the site's child care budget related to eligible age groups (i.e. infant, toddler, preschool and JK/SK programs).
-Should the Actual Cost of care be higher than the actual daily Base Rate, DNSSAB will provide Funding for the variance up to the determined Actual Cost of care.
+When determining the daily cost of care, DNSSAB and the Service Provider will review the site's child care budget related to eligible age groups (i.e. infant, toddler, preschool and JK/SK programs).
+Should the cost of care be higher than the actual daily Base Rate, DNSSAB may provide

+Emerging Issues Funding for the variance up to the determined cost of care to support with the Agency's emerging issues.

 In order to facilitate the exercise, school age child care services (for children over 6 years of age) have been included, however, these programs are not eligible for CWELCC funding.
-The results of this exercise for this age group (school age) will help the agency determine if the current daily rates are adequate to support a sustainable program.
+The results of this exercise for this age group (school age) will help the Agency determine if the current daily rates are adequate to support a sustainable program.